cyrus-and/gdb-dashboard/README.md

 recursively.
 The idea is to keep separated the custom modules definition from the configuration itself.

-The main configuration file can be placed in `~/.gdbinit.d/` (say `~/.gdbinit.d/init`) and should be used to tune the dashboard styles and modules configuration but also the usual GDB parameters.
+By convention, the *main* configuration file should be placed in `~/.gdbinit.d/` (say `~/.gdbinit.d/init`) and can be used to tune the dashboard styles and modules configuration but also the usual GDB parameters.

 The alternative is to hard code changes in the provided [`.gdbinit`][raw], to do so just add new modules and GDB settings under `# Default modules` and `# Better GDB defaults` respectively.

+### Per-project configuration

+GDB natively support the auto-loading of `.gdbinit` files, this can come in handy to set up a different dashboard style according to the current project type (e.g., C++ development, reverse engineering, etc.).
+This feature is disabled by default for security reasons.
+To enable the auto-loading everywhere in the file system add this line to the main configuration file:

+    set auto-load safe-path /

 Stylable attributes
 -------------------